- faineant (adj.)

 - falderol (n.)

-- also falderal, folderol, 1701, nonsense refrain in songs; meaning "gewgaw, trifle" is attested from 1820.
+- also falderal, falderall, folderol, etc., 18c. nonsense words from refrains of songs; meaning "gewgaw, trifle" is attested from 1820.

 - fall (v.)

-- Old English feallan (class VII strong verb; past tense feoll, past participle feallen) "to fall; fail, decay, die," from Proto-Germanic *fallanan (cognates: Old Frisian falla, Old Saxon fallan, Dutch vallen, Old Norse falla, Old High German fallan, German fallen), from PIE root *pol- "to fall" (cognates: Armenian p'ul "downfall," Lithuanian puola "to fall," Old Prussian aupallai "finds," literally "falls upon").
+- Old English feallan (class VII strong verb; past tense feoll, past participle feallen) "to drop from a height; fail, decay, die," from Proto-Germanic *fallanan (cognates: Old Frisian falla, Old Saxon fallan, Dutch vallen, Old Norse falla, Old High German fallan, German fallen, absent in Gothic).

-Most of the figurative senses had developed in Middle English.
-Meaning "to be reduced" (as temperature) is from 1650s.
+These are from PIE root *pol- "to fall" (cognates: Armenian p'ul "downfall," Lithuanian puola "to fall," Old Prussian aupallai "finds," literally "falls upon").

+To fall in "take place or position" is from 1751.
 To fall in love is attested from 1520s; to fall asleep is late 14c.
-Fall through "come to naught" is from 1781.
+To fall down is early 13c. (a-dun follon); to fall behind is from 1856.
+Fall through "fail, come to nothing" is from 1781.
 To fall for something is from 1903.

 - fall (n.)

-Sense of "autumn" (now only in U.S.) is 1660s, short for fall of the leaf (1540s).
-That of "cascade, waterfall" is from 1570s.
+Sense of "autumn" (now only in U.S. but formerly common in England) is by 1660s, short for fall of the leaf (1540s).
+Meaning "cascade, waterfall" is from 1570s (often plural, falls, when the descent is in stages; fall of water is attested from mid-15c.).
 Wrestling sense is from 1550s.
 Of a city under siege, etc., 1580s.
 Fall guy is from 1906.

 - fallacious (adj.)